 While applying under FSWP, the candidate is required to provide proof of funds to prove whether they have the enough funds to get themselves and their dependent family members settle in Canada.
 For this, IRCC has provided a chart where the amount of funds required, are mentioned according to the family size.

-The candidates applying under FSWP must be “not inadmissible” to enter Canada
+Note: The candidates applying under FSWP must be not inadmissible to enter Canada

-Federal Skilled Worker Program – How to calculate points under Federal Skill Worker Program
+How to calculate points under Federal Skill Worker Program?

 Under FSWP there are 6 selection factors to assess whether an applicant falls under this program.
 The minimum of 67 points are required to be in FSWP pool.
 The points or CRS score under Federal Skill Worker is calculated based on the following factors: